gregology/gregology.github.io/codex.md

 ### Before 2023

-- Fast satellite internet will be affordable in Canada (300Mbs⬆️⬇️for $150CAD per month)
+- ~~Fast satellite internet will be affordable in Canada (300Mbps⬆️⬇️for $150CAD per month)~~
+  - 🔴 Failed: Starlink has a $140 service with advertised speeds of up to 200Mbps.
+However in realitity the service provides median speeds of 66⬆️/9⬇️ Mbps in Canada

 ### Before 2025